(Note: This post was written before virtual conferences were as common but it DOES mention about them. 🙂 )

 But here’s where I’d like to bring in another point.

 To me and to a number of other moms, “attending” a homeschool conference these days also means using a piece of technology to access the conference itself.
-This is the way we “attend” a conference and I’d like to highlight this as an option, especially to those who can’t travel to the typical other kind!
+This is the way we now tend to “attend” a conference and I’d like to highlight this as an option, especially to those who can’t travel to the typical other kind!

 My device is a wired (no wireless) desktop computer with a “shielded screen”; for some moms, it would be a wireless device.
 True, it is not the same as meeting in-person, but using a device can help us to learn, to share, to encourage one another, etc. in our common choice of home education.
 Watching and interacting over a device will never replace the actual meeting together as a crowd – I do miss the “real in-person” conferences in many ways.
-But virtual conferences and meet-ups are becoming more common and I personally appreciate them because it reaches those of us who normally could not, for various reasons (e.g. distance, care needs), attend a convention in-person.
+But virtual conferences and meet-ups are becoming more common and I personally appreciate them because it reaches those of us who normally could not, for various reasons (e.g. distance, care needs), attend a large convention in-person.

 Thinking about attending a homeschool conference/convention this year?